ChargePoint Holdings Inc. [CHPT] stock Reiterated by Needham analyst, price target now $18

 Sponsored

+The stocks have a year to date performance of -38.90 percent and weekly performance of -2.92 percent.
+The stock has been moved at -20.11 percent over the last six months.
+The stock has performed -10.80 percent around the most recent 30 days and changed -19.72 percent over the most recent 3-months.

-Compared to the average trading volume of 9.13M shares, CHPT reached a trading volume of 6910657 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 8.84M shares, CHPT reached to a volume of 19559819 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Needham have made an estimate for ChargePoint Holdings Inc. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on October 20, 2022.
 While these analysts kept the previous recommendation, Credit Suisse raised their target price to Outperform.
 The new note on the price target was released on September 07, 2022, representing the official price target for ChargePoint Holdings Inc. stock.
 Previously, the target price had yet another raise to $20, while B. Riley Securities analysts kept a Buy rating on CHPT stock.